Adoption services and supports

 Learn more about how Adopt4Life can support families at Aggression toward Family/Caregivers in Childhood and Adolescence (AFCCA).

 If you are concerned about the physical, mental or emotional development of your child:

 - talk to your doctor or health care provider

-- call Health Connect Ontario to get medical advice from a registered nurse
+- call Health811 to get medical advice from a registered nurse

 Other family members, including siblings, may also need support in welcoming and adjusting to a new family member.

 It can be a long process to evolve and grow together with your adopted child.
 There are resources available to help your adoptive child with: